joshwalsh/Midi-Key-Lights-Visualizer/README.md

 - **88-key piano support** - Full coverage from A0 (MIDI note 21) to C8 (note 108)
 - **Transparent background** - Only active keys are visible, perfect for overlays
 - **Gradient effect** - Keys fade from solid color at top to transparent at bottom
+- **Sustain pedal support** - Held notes stay lit when the sustain pedal is down, shown in a lighter color
+- **Particle effects** - Sparkles float upward from keys when pressed
+- **Glow effect** - Soft glow around active keys for added visual impact
 - **Fully customizable** - Adjust position, width, and vertical offset for each key
 - **Edit mode** - Visual editor with sliders for real-time key positioning
 - **4K canvas** - 3840x2160 resolution for crisp visuals